 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--State the three phases of the Stockholm Syndrome.
+-Name the three phases of the Stockholm Syndrome.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."